tmathmeyer/tint3/configuration.md

 ####Required Keywords:
 - the name of the block; it appears in the []'s
 - the id of the block, which can be any of {text, radio, weather, scale, graph}
-- the forground and background, which are #s (octothorpes) followed by 6 digit RGB hexadecimal representations
+- forground and background are preferred, however if left out they will defualt to the forground or background of the bar as a whole.

 ####Optional keywords:
 * format: some modules require a format string, like the clock module.
 These will be covered in more detail later